LoganDickon/FilterCheck/Software/Previous Versions/README.md

-# Deprecated Arduino Code for the FilterCheck!
+# Deprecated Arduino IDE code for the FilterCheck!